OpenAI Whisper for AI Prompts: A BYOK Pipeline Guide

 If your time is the binding constraint, borrowing a working pipeline is rational.
 If you want exact control of the prompt template, building it yourself is also rational.
 Both paths land in the same place — a transcript that became a prompt.

-Where Whisper fits in your prompt stack
+Conclusion: Where Whisper fits in your prompt stack